-The Joint European Torus (JET) is a tokamak fusion experiment that is currently the only functioning tokamak in the

-This work is licensed under a Creative Commons Attribution 4.0 License.
-For more information, see https://creativecommons.org/licenses/by/4.0/ world capable of deuterium-tritium fusion experiments [3], being in operation since the 1980s.
+The Joint European Torus (JET) is a tokamak fusion experiment that is currently the only functioning tokamak in the world capable of Deuterium-Tritium Fusion experiments [3], being in operation since the 1980s.
 It is located in the Culham Centre for Fusion Energy (CCFE) and operated by the UK Atomic Energy Authority (UKAEA).
 JET is currently fitted out with an "ITER-like" inner wall that consists of many components containing Beryllium, which is toxic to humans making the environment hazardous even without the introduction of activated materials.